Category

 What Are Error Patterns?
 How I Diagnose Your English

 Why do you keep making the same English mistakes?
-Error pattern analysis in Fujieda reveals the root cause—and how I fix them.
+In Fujieda, error pattern analysis finds the root cause — particles, articles, word order — and fixes it.

 Read more →